Mary Easson: In parliament

-She was elected to the House of Representatives on her second attempt at the 1993 federal election, defeating Liberal shadow health spokesperson Bob Woods after a redistribution shifted the marginal seat in Labor's favour.
+She was elected to the House of Representatives on her second attempt at the 1993 federal election, defeating Liberal shadow health spokesperson Bob Woods after a redistribution shifted the marginal seat slightly more in Labor's favour.
 The result was touted as a "surprise" victory that the party had not expected to win, with voter concern over Liberal proposals around Medicare (in Woods' portfolio) and the future of the Sydney Airport curfew and a campaign having reportedly been significant.
 Easson's campaign was widely praised in the days after the election.
 She was a member of the Labor Right faction.

 Easson was touted as a potential candidate for a ministry or parliamentary secretary role, but remained on the backbench.
-A devout Catholic, in 1994 she jointly drafted a petition of MPs protesting the ABC broadcast of highlights of the Sydney Gay and Lesbian Mardi Gras.
-She supported affirmative action for women candidates within Labor, arguing that it would help the party win seats.
+A devout Catholic, in 1994 she jointly drafted a petition of MPs protesting the timing of an ABC television broadcast of highlights of the Sydney Gay and Lesbian Mardi Gras, proposing a later evening timeslot rather than opposing the broadcast itself.
+She supported affirmative action for women candidates within Labor, arguing that it would help the party win seats, and moved a resolution to that effect at the 1994 Federal Australian Labor Party Conference.

 By late 1994, aircraft noise from Sydney Airport was emerging as a major issue to contend with, with the closure of the east–west runway placing pressure on Easson and other MPs representing areas surrounding the airport, while she also faced pressure over a controversial government decision to expand woodchip exports.
-In the leadup to the 1996 election, the aircraft noise issue became an increasingly dominant issue; she was "pushed to the forefront" of the debate, but was prevented from crossing the floor to support a John Howard-written amendment that would have reopened the east–west runway and reduced noise in her electorate.
+In the leadup to the 1996 election, the aircraft noise issue became an increasingly dominant issue in her electorate; she was "pushed to the forefront" of the debate, but declined to cross the floor to support a John Howard-written amendment that would have reopened the east–west runway and reduced noise in her electorate.
 The Sydney Morning Herald wrote that the Labor Party had "helped and cruelled her prospects", but that she was "unlikely to resist the backlash on noise".
 By January 1996, amidst poor Labor polling statewide, media reports suggested that she would struggle to hold her seat, with clashing policies over airport noise emerging as a key campaign issue.
 She was easily defeated amidst the Labor landslide defeat at the 1996 federal election by Liberal candidate and former state MP Paul Zammit.